Nobel Prize-Winner Warns, Donald Trump Is 'Wannabe Mussolini' And 'Democracy Could Die A Few Months From Now'

 In a sharply-worded column published in the New York Times on Saturday, Princeton University economist Paul Krugman — winner of the 2008 Nobel Prize in Economics — issued a dire warning.
 Under Donald Trump, Krugman wrote, U.S. democracy may have very little time left.

-In fact, Krugman warned in his August 18 column that “democracy really could die just a few months from now,” unless either congressional Republicans who hold control of both the House of Representatives and U.S. Senate cease to act “complicit” and oppose Trump, or if Democrats succeed in regaining control of one of both houses of Congress in the 2018 midterm elections.
+In fact, Krugman warned in his August 18 column that “democracy really could die just a few months from now,” unless either congressional Republicans who hold control of both the House of Representatives and U.S. Senate cease to act “complicit” and oppose Trump, or if Democrats succeed in regaining control of one or both houses of Congress in the 2018 midterm elections.

 “Even now, I don’t think most political commentators have grasped how deep the rot goes,” Krugman wrote.
 “Modern Republican politicians are, with few exceptions, apparatchiks: they are creatures of a monolithic movement that doesn’t allow dissent but protects the loyal from risk.
 Even if they should happen to lose a race in their gerrymandered districts, as long as they toed the line they can count on commentator slots on Fox News, appointments at think tanks, and so on.”